SURGE FAQs

 In which format can I upload my files?

-Please upload your CV/resume and transcripts in a PDF format.
-We will not review any files in other formats.
+Please upload your CV or resume and transcripts in a PDF format.
+We will not review files in any other formats.

 How do I upload an official transcript?

 You are required to upload an unofficial transcript.
-Upon acceptance, official college transcripts may be required and can be sent by mail.
+Upon acceptance to the program, official college transcripts may be required and can be sent by mail.
 We do not require high school transcripts.

 How do I translate my GPA scale?